 Prevention: Track all expiration dates in a centralized system.
 Renew at least 90 days before expiration.
 Submit credentialing applications only when all documents have at least six months of remaining validity.

-3. Re-Credentialing Lapses
+3. Preventing Re-Credentialing Lapses

 Credentialing is not a one-time event.
 Providers must be re-credentialed every two to three years, depending on the payer.
 Missing a re-credentialing deadline can result in loss of network status and denied claims.